1. Broodje Kroket (Croquette Sandwich)

 4. Stroopwafels (Syrup Waffles)

 How fun this is!
 It doesn’t matter where I travel to, I always take a couple of packages of stroopwafels, because I know I’m gonna make friends, and I’d like to give these to them.
 An acquaintance of mine in South Africa, actually made a business where he perfected the recipe of stroopwafels and then sold them, later he sold his business for a fairly decent price.
 Anyone who has been in The Netherlands absolutely love this Dutch cookie.
+Though they’re mostly available for sale in the Netherlands, you can now also make them yourself.

 5. Zoute Haring (Salted Herring)